sqonk/phext-datakit/docs/api/Vector.md

 ```
 Split the vector into a series of vectors based the varying results returned from a supplied callback.

-This method differs from `groupby` in that it does not care about the underlying elements within the vector and relies solely on the callback to determine how the elements are divided up, where as `groupby` is explicity designed to work with a vector of objects or entities that respond to key lookups.
+This method differs from `groupby` in that it does not care about the underlying elements within the vector and relies solely on the callback to determine how the elements are divided up, where as `groupby` is explicitly designed to work with a vector of objects or entities that respond to key lookups.
 Further to this, `groupby` can produce a tree structure of nested vectors where as `splitby` will only ever produce one level.

 The values returned from the callback must be capable of being used as an array key (e.g. strings, numbers).
 This is done by a `var_is_stringable` check. `NULL` values are allowed but used to omit the associated item from any of the sets.